 Here are 10 great Munich Biergarten and Wirtshaus for Bavarian food!

-From precision engineered cars that race down highways with no speed limits, to pretzels the size of your head there are plenty of things — you might call them stereotypes — that Germany are famous for and German beer breweries are at the top of the list.
-The ingredients in German beer are closely regulated by the Reinheitsgebot, which ensures high quality beer.
+From precision engineered cars that race down highways with no speed limits, to pretzels the size of your head there are plenty of things — you might call them stereotypes — that Germany is famous for and German beer breweries are at the top of the list.
+The ingredients in German beer are closely regulated by the Reinheitsgebot, which ensures high-quality beer.
 And while Bavaria is arguably the center of the German brewery world, the rest of the country has more than a few brands to boast of.

 Many of Germany’s beer breweries offer tours.
 Regardless of whether you’re a beer connoisseur or just curious by nature, take note.
-These special tours often include guided walks through the production line, insight in to the brand and brewery, and even tastings!
+These special tours often include guided walks through the production line, insight into the brand and brewery, and even tastings!
 Previously, I highlighted Bavarian beer breweries that offer tours.
 Now here’s a follow up with German beer breweries around the rest of the country.

 Munich’s annual Oktoberfest is arguably the largest and most well known people’s folk festival in the world.
 Each September millions of beer drinkers and revelers descend on the Bavarian capital city, an already popular tourist destination.
 They eat pretzels, they ride carnival rides, they wear Dirndl or Lederhosen and, of course, they suck down beer from a select group of Munich’s breweries like the stuff is going out of style.
 While there is a lot to be said about attending the world’s premiere folk festival, those looking for a more intimate experience don’t have to look to far from Munich.
 Dachau, located a mere twelve miles northwest of Munich, hosts its own folk festival which traditionally boasts the cheapest beer prices in Bavaria.